MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/add-authentication-to-your-teams-bot.md

 ### Testing

-After you have configured the authentication mechanism, you can perform the actual bot sample testing.
+After you have configured the authentication mechanism, you can perform the actual bot testing.

 1. Run the bot sample locally on your machine, via Visual Studio for example.
 1. Start the emulator.